SeanMcP/seanmcp.com/src/local/dead-deer-on-the-street-in-allegheny-county.md

 for maintenance.

 The operator at PennDOT took the address and said that they would try to get it cleaned up that same day.
+When people arrived on church the next morning, the deer was gone.

 It is important that you do not attempt to remove the deer without proper equipment and training.
 Dead animal bodies can carry diseases that will make you